brikis98/yevgeniy-brikman-homepage/_posts/2019-02-23-the-handmaids-tale.md

 ## Overall

 I must admit that I didn't enjoy reading the story itself.
 But after I was done and had a chance to reflect on the ideas and imagery, I realized it had an impact on me.
-There's a lot of important ideas here and it's worth the tough read to get to them.
+There's a lot of important ideas here, and it's worth the tough read to get to them.

 ## Rating